Two Algorithms for Orthogonal Nonnegative Matrix Factorization with Application to Clustering: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we report some preliminary numerical experiments showing that ONP-MF (Alg.~\ref{ONPMF}) and EM-ONMF (Alg.~\ref{EmOnmf}) perform competitively with two recently proposed methods for ONMF: CHNMF from Choi \cite{Choi08algorithmsfor} and PNMF from Yang and Oja \cite{Yang10linearand} (Euclidean variant).
-It should be noted that because ONP-MF is initialized with SVD, all results are deterministic and obtained with just one execution of the algorithm.
-However, it could be argued that the comparison is not completely fair since the other ONMF algorithms (namely CHNMF and PNMF) are initialized with randomly generated factors.
-In order to perform a fairer comparison, we then also initialize CHNMF and PNMF with an SVD-based initialization \cite{Bou08SVD} (SVD cannot be used directly because its factors are not necessarily nonnegative), which will be denoted CH(SVD) and P(SVD) respectively.
-Finally, we also report the results from two standard EM clustering algorithms, namely $k$-means and spherical $k$-means (SKM) (see, e.g., \cite{Banerjee03}).
+In this section, we report some preliminary numerical experiments showing that ONP-MF (Alg.~\ref{ONPMF}) and EM-ONMF (Alg.~\ref{algomod}) perform competitively with two recently proposed methods for ONMF: CHNMF from Choi \cite{Choi08algorithmsfor} and \ProjNMF \, from Yang and Oja \cite{Yang10linearand} (Euclidean variant).
+It should be noted that because ONP-MF is initialized with SVD, its results are deterministic and obtained with just one execution of the algorithm.
+However, it could be argued that the comparison with the other algorithms is not completely fair as CHNMF and \ProjNMF \, are initialized with randomly generated factors.
+In order to perform a fairer comparison, we also initialize CHNMF and \ProjNMF \, with an SVD-based initialization \cite{Bou08SVD} (SVD cannot be used directly because its factors are not necessarily nonnegative), which will be denoted CH(SVD) and \ProjNMFSVD \, respectively.
+Finally, we also report results from two standard EM clustering algorithms, namely $k$-means and spherical $k$-means (SKM) (see, e.g., \cite{Banerjee03}).
 We will see that EM-ONMF is quite efficient for text clustering tasks (see Section \ref{tc}) while ONP-MF gives very good results for unsupervised image classification tasks (see Sections \ref{hu} and \ref{ima}).

-Parameters for ONP-MF are chosen as follows: $\alpha_{0} = 100$, $\rho_0 = 0.01$ and $C=1.01$ for all datasets.
-ONMF algorithms are run until a stopping condition is met, or a maximum of 5000 iterations in case of random initializations (for CHNMF and PNMF) and 20000 iterations for the SVD-based initialization (as done in \cite{Bou08SVD}) was reached.
-The following stopping condition for CHNMF seems to work well in practice\footnote{It seems that $10^{-7}$ is a good trade-off: for example, using $10^{-8}$ instead leads to much larger computational times without significant improvements.}:
+Parameters for ONP-MF are chosen as follows: $\alpha_{0} = 100$, $\rho_0 = 0.01$ and $C=1.01$ for all data sets.
+ONMF algorithms are run until a stopping condition is met (see below), or a maximum of 5000 iterations in case of random initializations (for CHNMF and \ProjNMF) and 20000 iterations for the SVD-based initialization (as done in \cite{Bou08SVD}) was reached.
+The following stopping condition for CHNMF seems to work well in practice\footnote{It seems that $10^{-7}$ is a good trade-off: for example, using $10^{-8}$ instead leads to much larger computational times without significant improvements in clustering accuracy.}:

-where $t$ is the iteration count.
-For PNMF, we use the stopping criterion suggested by its authors\footnote{Code available at \url{http://users.ics.tkk.fi/rozyang/pnmf/index.html}.}:
+where $t$ is the iteration counter.
+For \ProjNMF, we use the stopping criterion suggested by its authors\footnote{\iftoggle{use_ORTH_PNMF_instead_of_PNMF}{Code available at \url{http://users.ics.tkk.fi/rozyang/pnmf/index.html}.}{We used our own implementation of the orthogonal PNMF based on a simple modification of the non-orthogonal variant available at \url{http://users.ics.tkk.fi/rozyang/pnmf/index.html}.}}:

 For ONP-MF, we check whether the current iterate is `sufficiently' nonnegative, using